kcarnold/cs344/content/exams.md

 ### How to take a random sample of questions?

-Run this in your JavaScript console in
+We want a *stratified* random sample, with one question per unit.
+You could do this by hand, but here's some code to do it.
+Run this in your JavaScript console on the GitHub repo page.
+(If this is the first time you're pasting something into the Console, you may get a message saying that you need to type something like "allow pasting".
+Do that, then paste again.)

+The result will show up in the Console and in the page body.

 ```js
 (() => {